Berger101/Love-Coding/README.md

 Navigation
 <ul>
-  <li>Featured at the top of the page, the navigation shows the club name in the left corner: CODE LOVING that links to the top of the page.</li>
+  <li>Featured at the top of the page, the navigation shows the club name in the left corner: LOVE CODING that links to the top of the page.</li>
   <li>The other navigation links are to the right: Home, Technologies and Sign up which link to different sections of the same page.</li>
   <li>The menu is in a fixed position which makes it easy to navigate around the page when scrolling.</li>
 </ul>